-Peyton Manning's speaking fee falls within range: Contact for fee schedule
+Peyton Manning's speaking fee falls within range: $75,000 and above

 5-time NFL MVP and 2-time Superbowl champion, Peyton Manning has been lauded nationally not only for his athletic ability, but his model leadership style and service mentality.
 Throughout his 18 years in the NFL, the talented quarterback smashed record after record, while consistently demonstrating integrity and character in how he handled himself on and off the field.

 Arguably the most talented quarterback of his generation, Manning’s glowing record consists of 14 Pro Bowl Selections, the NFL Career Record-Holder in Wins (200), Passing Yards (71,940), and Touchdown Passes (539).
 He has received the “NFL MVP” award more times than any other player.